 In September 1975 they returned to Munising and he began his career with Munising Telephone Company as Central Office Supervisor.
 As the company grew and became Hiawatha Telephone Company, Ed was promoted to Manager of Network Facilities.
 When Hiawatha Communications (HCI) was formed and the Ontonagon County Telephone Company, Midway Telephone Company and later the Chippewa County Telephone Company were purchased he was promoted to Vice President Network Operations at HCI, the position he held until his retirement in 2003, serving over 28 years with the company, a total of 46 years in the telephone industry.
 He also served for a time on the Board of Directors at HCI.

-His family will remember his love of God, country, family, his pets, hunting, being on Lake Superior and his deep love of nature.
-Ed is also remembered for his astounding memory of history and his lightning-fast wit.
+His family and friends will remember his love of God, country, family, his pets, hunting, being on Lake Superior and his deep love of nature.
+Ed is also remembered for his astounding memory and his lightning-fast wit.
 His family remembers many camping trips (in one tent, with three kids and a Great Dane) and many riotous games of Trivial Pursuit, where it was everyone against Ed – and he still always won.
 There were many family Sunday drives in the woods.
 One of his greatest joys was watching his grandkids (and their friends) in sports – and all Munising sports in general.

 Ed was a member and Past Master of the Masonic Grand Island Lodge 422, Munising Rotary Club and Pictured Rocks Golf and Country Club.
 He always felt strongly about serving and giving to one’s community.
 He served on the Church Council of Eden Lutheran Church and served many years on the Munising City Council, with four terms as City Mayor.